Photo: Thomas Woodtli from Zürich, Switzerland / Wikimedia Commons

 Best Hotels in Fes (Fez), Morocco: Riad Palais Amani & the Medieval Medina (2026)

-Riad Fes's rooftop view over the 1,200-year-old medina, Palais Amani's 15th-century palace gardens, and the Sofitel Fes's contemporary luxury at the medina gates — Morocco's most historically complex city hotel guide for 2026.
+Riad Fes's rooftop view over the 1,200-year-old medina, Palais Amani's 15th-century palace gardens, and the Sofitel Fes's contemporary comfort at the medina gates — a hotel guide to Morocco's most historically layered city for 2026.

 Fes: The Most Intact Medieval City in the World